Yayady1999/Glowing-Social-media-icons/README.md

 ## DOWNLOAD
 - For Linux users, Clone the repository using ``git clone`` command and open the files using local browser.
 - This repo is functional also for windows.
-Download all files in the same order and you can access the tool by opening the .html file.
-You can also host it on some network and do the same
+Download all files in the same order and you can access the tool by opening the `.html` file to see the coding part.
+Open the ` .css `file to see the desgining part.
+-  You can also host it on some network and do the same.